DENSsolutions/Climate-time-delay-characterization-and-calibration/Time delay characterization/README.md

 # Climate time delay characterization script
+This repository contains the following scripts:
+- Time Delay Curve Characterization script

 The time delay characterization script automatically measures the time delay between the pre-TEM, in-TEM and post-TEM measurement locations at different flow-speeds.
 This script is writted based on the results of the collaboration between DENSsolutions and DICP.

+- ImpulsePySim
+This is a script that simulates measurements with time delays for the Time delay curve characterization script.
+To run the characterization script with this simulator, make sure to disable the importing of the impulsePy module and enable the line below it.

+- Fit 3D function
+This script can load the timedelaydata.csv file that is saved by the time delay curve characterization script and will fit a 3D function to the data.

 ## Dependencies